krogank9/krogank9.github.io/README.md

 # krogank9.github.io
-sandbox to try out web stuff
+This is a sandbox to try out web stuff and host anything